snetsystems/cloudhub/README.md

 SCMP has been started with _Chronograf_ version **1.7.11**.

 ### Using the basic common features
-For more information of the basic common features between _Chronograf_ 1.7.11 and SCMP, dependencies and using guides like the way of _TICK_ Script or _Flux_ queries, refer to the following link.<br>
+For more information of the basic common features between _Chronograf_ 1.7.11 and SCMP - as we follow on using guides like the way of _TICK_ Script or _Flux_ queries - refer to the following link.<br>
 [Github for _chronograf_](https://github.com/influxdata/chronograf/blob/master/README.md)<br>
 [Documents for _TICK_ Stack](https://docs.influxdata.com/)

 ### Test Environment
-For running this project, maybe, you shoud get the environment for test data and composition like telegraf, kapacity and influxdb.
+For running this project, maybe, you should get the environment for test data and composition like telegraf, kapacity and influxdb.
 This **_Sandbox_** provided by _Influxdata_ will help to do.<br>
 [Download _Sandbox_](https://github.com/influxdata/sandbox)

 ## Key Differences against _Chronograf_ at this point.
 * Compose of directories.
   * Divide as backend and frontend.
-* More easy debugging environment support without proxy server by node.js.
+* Easier debugging environment support without a proxy server by node.js.
 * For more Dev.
 Env., provide **Visual Studio Code** Env. including the setting.json and launch.json.
 * Window build & run Env. support.